hyperledger/iroha-2-docs/src/guide/configure/register-unregister.md

 # Peer Management

-If you followed any of the language-specific guides, you now have a well-functioning network that people want to join.
+If you followed any of the language-specific guides, you now have a well-functioning network that people will want to join.

 ## Public Blockchain